sdnewhop/grinder/README.md

 chmod +x docker_run.sh
 ./docker_run.sh
 ```
 After that, you can open map at `http://localhost:5000/`, shell of the Grinder Framework will be automatically open inside the container.
-All the data will be saved on your hosts directly via Docker volumes.
+All the data will be saved on your hosts directly via Docker volumes and mappings.

 ## Tests
 To run basic tests for different scanning and analytics modules, you need to change directory to `tests/`: